 This is not to say a country shouldn’t stand for its own interests, just like in your family you stand for yourself of course, but it is a culture of mental engagement and goodwill.

-Countries with transparency into their decision making with active debates and elections will be trusted more than those with a concentration of power, a one party system, a dictator that don’t expose themselves to the vulnerability of public discourse.
+Countries with transparency into their decision making with active debates and elections will be trusted more than those with a concentration of power, a one-party system, a dictatorship that doesn’t expose itself to the vulnerability of public discourse.